GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

-Yes — the problem is that the previous response got mixed with UI citation/source data.
-Below is a clean, copy-paste-ready README.md with no extra formatting artifacts.

-Copy everything inside the code block and paste it directly into your GitHub README.md.

 # SAP ABAP Adobe Forms Project 📄

 > A practical SAP ABAP project demonstrating the development and integration of Adobe Forms with SAP NetWeaver, using Adobe LiveCycle Designer for professional PDF form design.